 You don’t have to be a rocket scientist or the world’s best marketer to think of multiple ways to write email copy, use images, present offers, experiment with various creative angles, and the copy that you should use for primary (and secondary, if any) buttons within emails.

-You can also learn to be better than some of the brands.
+You can also learn to be better than the brands.
 Here’s an example from Sons UK.

 In the example above, you’ll notice that Sons UK does a lot of things right but doesn’t include buttons where it says “Get 40% Off”.